The Tale of Tom Kitten

-Plot Summary
+Plot summary

 This book tells the story of three little kittens, Mittens, Tom Kitten and Moppet, who get into mischief.
 Their mother, Mrs. Tabitha Twitchit, grooms and dresses them up for company she is expecting, then sends them out with the admonishment that they not get dirty.
-They not only get dirty but lose their clothes to some passing puddle-ducks.
+They not only do get dirty but lose their clothes to some passing puddle-ducks.
 When they return, she hides them upstairs and tells her company that they have the measles.

 Book connections

 Tabitha Twitchit had appeared in a previously published story, The Tale of the Pie and the Patty-Pan, in which she was a shop keeper.
 The illustrations included her kittens playing.

-The cat family re-appeared in The Tale of Samuel Whiskers or, The Roly-Poly Pudding.
+The cat family re-appeared in The Tale of Samuel Whiskers or The Roly-Poly Pudding.
 One of the kittens featured in The Story of Miss Moppet and Tabitha Twitchit and her shop are mentioned again in The Tale of Ginger and Pickles.

 One of the puddle-ducks from the story is featured in The Tale of Jemima Puddle-Duck.